aimldl/flow-os/README.en.md

 # Flow OS

-> A personal anti-procrastination shell system that minimizes cognitive load for resuming priority tasks.
+> A shell system designed to keep you in the flow by reducing the cognitive friction of switching back to high-priority tasks.

 ## What is Flow OS?